Privacy Statement

 What is the purpose of Lånekassen’s processing of personal data?

-• processing applications for educational support
+• process applications for educational support

-• demanding repayment of loans
+• demand repayment of loans

-• collecting terminated loans
+• collect terminated loans

 What is Lånekassens basis for processing personal data?

-The Student Financial Aid Actt Act gives us the right and obligation to collect personal data on you, if you, or someone you have a family relationship with, supports or is supported by, applies for educational support from Lånekassen.
-Lånekassen is entitled to collect information on academic results and student status for all pupils and students in Norway.
+The Student Financial Aid Act grants us the right and obligation to collect personal data about you if you, or someone you are related to by family ties, someone you support, or someone who supports you, applies for educational support through Lånekassen.
+Lånekassen has the right to collect information about academic results and student status for all pupils and students in Norway.
+This is necessary for Lånekassen to carry out the tasks we have been assigned and are required to perform under the law.

 Which personal data is used in processing?